 Here are my three tips for making it through the afternoon without a hangry moment in site:

-Tip #2: Get some sleep and some R + R time scheduled into your diary daily.
-Do something every day that restores you on the energy front, be it a warm bubbly bath at night, or a sit down and listen to some of your favourite relaxing music or do 10 deep breaths whilst looking up at the sky before you head to work.
+Get some sleep and some R + R time scheduled into your diary daily.
+Do something every day that restores you on the energy front, be it a warm bubbly bath at night, or a sit-down and listen to some of your favourite relaxing music or do 10 deep breaths while looking up at the sky before you head to work.
 Monitor when your most tired moments are and if you see a pattern, notice what foods you’re having directly before then to see if there are certain foods which zap your body’s energy.
 If there is a pattern, omit that food and see if you notice a difference.

 When it comes to snacking, make sure you have some protein in there as protein will keep you satiated.
-I love nuts and seeds (unsalted and non-roasted), and either just have them as they are or whizz them up with some cacao, coconut oil and dates to make energy balls.
-You can make a big batch, freeze them and take a couple out before you head to work so you are snack-ready.
-Being prepared with your snacks is super important so you don’t find yourself empty handed as you are hungry and walk passed a vending machine!
+I love nuts and seeds (unsalted and non-roasted), and either have them as they are or whizz them up with some cacao, coconut oil and dates to make energy balls.
+You can make a big batch, freeze them and take a couple out before you head to work, so you are snack-ready.
+Being prepared with your snacks is super important so you don’t find yourself empty handed as you are hungry and walk past a vending machine!

-Taste buds renew every 10-14 days and because of this short renewal time we can train our taste buds to enjoy food with less sweetness in a relatively short space of time!
-By making a switch from highly refined sugars to sweetness from nature and hence decreasing the intensity of the sweet flavour, you can actually lower the threshold level of sweet food you prefer.
+Taste buds renew every 10-14 days, and because of this short renewal time, we can train our taste buds to enjoy food with less sweetness in a relatively short space of time!
+By making a switch from highly refined sugars to the sweetness from nature and hence decreasing the intensity of the sweet flavour, you can actually lower the threshold level of sweet food you prefer.